AboutRSS/ALL-about-RSS/README.md

 - Icons: [SOFTICONS](https://www.softicons.com/) & [Icons8](https://icons8.com)
 - [Substats API](https://substats.spencerwoo.com/)

 Thank you to all RSS supporters!
 It's you who have created these marvelous tools, apps, etc. and still keep bringing new ideas and innovation to the realm of RSS.
-Furthermore, thanks very much to members / followers of the 「AboutRSS」 channel / twitter account.
+Furthermore, thanks very much to members / followers of the 「AboutRSS」 [channel](https://t.me/s/aboutrss) / [twitter](https://twitter.com/aboutrss) account.

-> Please consider supporting my work as a lot of effort take place to generate this list!
+> Please consider supporting my work as a lot of efforts take place to generate this list!
+You can be a sponsor by sharing accounts of your self-hosted services or redeem codes of your apps with these RSS lovers in my telegram channel, or by providing your spare VPS that I can set up RSSHub etc., or whatever else.
 Thanks a lot.

 <a href="https://www.buymeacoffee.com/AboutRSS" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee please!" style="height: 51px !important;width: 217px !important;" ></a>